FlavourSys/user-manual/installation/client.rst

 Basic Configuration
 ===================

 On its first page, the wizard will ask you for some basic settings.
+Apart from the explanations in the wizard itself, please adhere to the following standards:

+:Edit name: The edit name should be unique among all edit stations.
+It is advisable to come up with some continuous naming scheme for your edits, if you do not already have one.
+Edit names may only consist of (Latin) characters, numbers, and underscores.

+:Storage type: blablabla

+.. _fig-basic-configuration-windows:
 .. figure:: images/basic.png
   :align: center
-  :alt: Mint: Click on the new button
+  :alt: Basic Configuration

   Basic Configuration